-New law increases penalties for repeat DUI offenses
+New Law Increases Penalties for Repeat DUI Offenses

 - A felony of the second degree is punishable by a maximum term of imprisonment of not more than 10 years.

-Another change under this law is that a sentence imposed on a person for a DUI offense who has two or more prior offenses shall be served consecutively to any other sentence the person is serving or any other sentence imposed by the court, except for violations that are required to be merged.
-In addition, the law provides for a sentencing enhancement in cases where a person has four or more prior DUI offenses.
+Another change under this law is that a sentence imposed on an individual for a DUI offense who has two or more prior offenses shall be served consecutively to any other sentence the individual is serving or any other sentence imposed by the court, except for violations that are required to be merged.
+In addition, the law provides for a sentencing enhancement in cases where an individual has four or more prior DUI offenses.

 “Driving impaired puts everyone at risk, and repeat offenders disregard the risk they pose every time they get behind the wheel impaired,” said Major Robert Krol, director of the Pennsylvania State Police Bureau of Patrol.
 “This law enhances penalties for those individuals, and hopefully they will think twice before reoffending.”